 Many students are surprised at the differences in studying for college courses versus how they studied in high school.
-The key to becoming a successful college student isn’t necessarily studying harder, its learning how to study smarter.
+The key to becoming a successful college student isn’t necessarily studying harder, it's learning how to study smarter.

 Know your learning style—Develop strategies for overcoming learning differences when instructors employ contradictory teaching methods.
-Understanding how you learn can help maximize time you spend studying by incorporating different techniques to custom fit various subjects, concepts, and learning objectives.
+Understanding how you learn can help maximize the time you spend studying by incorporating different techniques to custom fit various subjects, concepts, and learning objectives.
 Each preferred learning style has methods that fit the different ways an individual may learn best.

 - Uses visual objects such as graphs, charts, pictures, and seeing information

 - Can read body language well and has a good perception of aesthetics